 We first took the Great Orme Tramway in Landdudno, to go on top of the great Orme.
 From there you can on clear days see the isle of Man, the seaside and the Happy Valley.

-Snowdon Mountain Railway goes to Mount Snowden, the highest point in North Wales.
+Snowdon Mountain Railway goes to Mount Snowdon, the highest mountain in Wales.
 We took the early train that is a bit cheaper but I would recommend to go later on.
 Indeed, it is such a beautiful ride, you might have less people going on the train and it will be more comfortable to enjoy the truly breathtaking landscape.You can also decide to hike to the top and go down by train.
 It is a 3 hours climb to the summit but it is quite an easy hike I have heard from a friend who did it.

 Finally to enjoy the rather flat part of the welsh countryside, you can take a 25miles trip in the charm of an old-time steam train from the Welsh Highland Railway.
 The trip takes you through part of the Snowdonia National Park.

 Those are my personal highlights from my trip to North Wales.
 I stayed in North Wales only 4 days so I am sure there is much more to see.
 If you plan to go to North Wales, Lonely Planet, who invited to this trip just brought out a new guide this year with the latest information needed.